-FOR SALE, -TWO BUILDING LOTS in the L borough of Clearfield ; several BUILDING LOTS and PASTURE AND WOOD LOTS, containing from three to ten acres each, near the borough of Clearfield.
+FOR SALE,-TWO BUILDING LOTS in the borough of Clearfield ; several BUILDING LOTS and PASTURE AND WOOD LOTS, containing from three to ten acres each, near the borough of Clearfield.

-Also several desirable FARMS and pieces of Terms accommodating.
-Apply to L. JACKSON CRANS, can be ascertained by inquiring of the undersigned, residing on the premises. may28-tf SAMUEL B. DILLER.
+Also several desirable FARMS and pieces of TIMBER LAND, in various parts of the county.
+Terms accommodating.
+Apply to L. JACKSON CRANS,

+Clearfield, Pa.
+April 16, 1856.